yosoufe/RoboNDbetaTest/readme.md

 # Some VM Commands
-A command to mount manually the shared folder in Guest from Host
+A command to mount manually the shared folder in Guest from Host after setting it up in the vm manager:

 ```
+# in guest:
 sudo vmhgfs-fuse .host:/ /mnt/hgfs -o allow_other
 ```